silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

 Add a file with h5py
 ++++++++++++++++++++

-The model internally used :mod:`h5py` object API.
+The model internally uses :mod:`h5py` object API.
 We can use h5py file, group and dataset as it is.

 .. code-block:: python